Mission: Impossible — Dead Reckoning Part One: release date, trailer, cast and everything we know about the Tom Cruise movie

 A post shared by Christopher McQuarrie (@christophermcquarrie)

 Mission: Impossible — Dead Reckoning Part One director

 Mission: Impossible went through four different directors with the first four movies of the franchise, including Brian De Palma, John Woo, JJ Abrams and Brad Bird.
 However, since Mission: Impossible — Rogue Nation, the franchise has been shepherded by Christopher McQuarrie, who is once again serving as director for Mission: Impossible — Dead Reckoning Part One (and Mission: Impossible 8).

 The Mission: Impossible movies have been McQuarrie's calling card as a director, though he had previously directed Tom Cruise in Jack Reacher (2012).
 Prior to taking over as a director, McQuarrie was best known as a writer, having penned The Usual Suspects and other Tom Cruise movies like Valkyrie, Jack Reacher and Edge of Tomorrow.
 McQuarrie has also written all of the Mission: Impossible movies that he has directed.

-When the first trailer for Mission: Impossible — Dead Reckoning Part One becomes available we'll share it here.
+Mission: Impossible — Dead Reckoning Part One poster and photos

 Check out photos and posters for Mission: Impossible — Dead Reckoning Part One right here: